At CBT Canary Wharf, we offer face to face, as well as online (video call) sessions.

 Don’t ignore the warning signs

-Just like you wouldn’t ignore a cold, or a sore throat that was still lingering after two weeks, or ignore blood in your urine or stool, you shouldn’t be ignoring a persistent low mood, or ignoring anxiety that doesn’t seem to be going away on it’s own.
+Just like you wouldn’t ignore cold symptoms, or a sore throat that was still lingering after two weeks, you shouldn’t ignore a persistent low mood, or anxiety symptoms that don’t seem to be going away on their own.

-Similarly, many people ignore a persistent low mood, thinking it will pass.
+Similarly, many people ignore a persistent low mood, thinking (and hoping) it will pass.

-Sometimes the person suffering with a persistent low mood doesn’t even recognise that their mood has profoundly changed, and it takes a loved one or a friend to say “hey, you don’t seem yourself lately” or “you seem a bit out of sorts” for the depressed person to even recognise that something is wrong.
+Sometimes the person suffering with a persistent low mood doesn’t even recognise that their mood has profoundly changed, and it takes a loved one or a friend to say “hey, you don’t seem yourself lately” or “is everything OK?” for the depressed person to even recognise that something is wrong.

-Ignoring a deteriorating mood is not dissimilar to ignoring a stomach that is gradually getting pudgy!
+Ignoring a deteriorating mood is not going to help your mood improve.

 Learn more about CBT for Anxiety and CBT for Depression